lukso-network/docs/docs/networks/mainnet/running-a-node.md

 The [LUKSO CLI](https://github.com/lukso-network/tools-lukso-cli) is a command line tool to install, manage and set up nodes and validators of different clients for the LUKSO blockchain.
 It provides simple and unified commands to interact with your node and runs natively on your operating system.
 The LUKSO CLI is officially supported for Ubuntu, Debian and macOS running on either x86 Intel and AMD Processors or Single Board ARM Computers.

 For further information, you can check out the official [LUKSO CLI Documentation](https://github.com/lukso-network/tools-lukso-cli/).
-It is not limiting yourself to running any supported clients, as all configurations and flags can be passed down.
+It does not stop you from running any supported clients, all configurations and flags can be passed down.

 #### Install the LUKSO CLI